dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-04-12-3-windows-build-agent-for-vsts.md

 ![](/images/New-Windows-Build-Agent-07.png)

-- Rerun the build against the new agent
+- Rerun the build against the new agent.